Possession and Sale of Fentanyl

 - A fine ranging between $750 and $7,500

 Penalties for Selling Fentanyl in Iowa

 Iowa determines the sentencing for possession with intent, sale, delivery, or manufacturing of a drug based on its schedule.
-Under the Iowa Code, fentanyl and the majority of its analogues can be found under Schedule II as it has a prevalent presence in medicine but can result in serious chemical dependency.
-The Iowa Code Section 124.401 states that all Schedule I, II or III drugs that aren’t specifically listed will face a class C felony.
+Under the Iowa Code, fentanyl and the majority of its analogs can be found under Schedule II as it has a prevalent presence in medicine but can result in serious chemical dependency.
+The Iowa Code Section 124.401 states that all Schedule I, II, or III drugs that aren’t specifically listed will face a class C felony.